dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 15. **Given multiple SelectionChanged events fire from a single keyboard navigation action, when selection is added via Down/Up keys, then the selection is preserved and not immediately cleared by subsequent events.**
 16. **Given completion popup is displayed with 3 items and user has not yet navigated, when user presses Down key for the first time, then selection moves to first item (index 0), and subsequent Down keys navigate normally through remaining items.**
 17. **Given completion popup navigation guard prevents recursive events, when programmatic selection changes occur, then the guard prevents infinite loops while preserving legitimate navigation.**
+18. **Given a previous study with reportified text, when Reportified toggle is changed, then the corresponding previous study text displays with applied reversible formatting.**
+19. **Given the current study label, when viewed, then label displays as selectable-style text and remains bound to `CurrentStudyLabel`.**
+20. **Given a previous study tab with duplicate StudyDateTime and Modality, when loaded, then only one tab is created and others are ignored.**
+21. **Given PACS procedure metadata getters, when invoked, then any failures do not propagate exceptions and are silently logged.**
+22. **Given a new study is started, when related studies are ingested, then Reportified toggle for previous reports is ON by default.**
+23. **Given Add Study command is executed, when patient number/id does not match, then ingestion is halted and a red status message is displayed.**
+24. **Given the application settings window is opened, when Automation (Preview) tab is viewed, then placeholder checkboxes for New Study and Add Study actions are visible.**
+25. **Given a previous study, when Reportified toggle is enabled, then text is restored to original baseline state without reprocessing.**
+26. **Given automation settings, when viewed, then two reorderable lists and one library list are present via drag & drop skeleton.**

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]